Curriculum Overview

 Comprehensive Curriculum

-A wide range of individually tailored services and supports to best meet the individual goals and needs of our students
+CIP's Autism Transition Programs offer a wide range of individually tailored services and supports within our year-round residential program to best meet the individual goals and needs of our students

 autism transition program | Social Skills